Jacobbishopxy/jacobbishopxy.github.io/content/posts/2022-10-10-a-small-etl-app.md

 - A new type of `arrow` chuck, who stores different type of array, encapsulates methods who solve different sources of data's read and write

 - Rust procedure macros to generate compile-time schema's functions

+Furthermore, in this tutorial we will learn the following skills:

+- Rust declarative macros to simplify multiple type implementation (`array.rs`) and generic trait implementation (`connector.rs`)

+- Rust procedure macros with `syn`, `quote` and `proc-macro2` to build a derive macro for a struct

+- Trait with generic associate type to implement async function.

+- feature: `type_alias_impl_trait`

 Alright, let's speed up and launch our tutorial, firmly.